SATURDAY

 1:15pm - 6:30pm, Exhibit Hall

-There will be live Scandinavian themed entertainment and dancing on arena and exhibit hall stages throughout most of the day.
+Enjoy live Scandinavian themed entertainment and dancing on arena and exhibit hall stages throughout most of the day.
 Pick up a festival program at the admission table or view one of the posted schedules to find your favorite band, singer, or dance troupe.

 More Info